 So how can I see my Outlook data as a Gantt chart?

-You can view your Outlook data as a Gantt chart if you sync Ganttic with Outlook.
+You can view your Outlook data as a Gantt chart if you import and sync your project management tool with Outlook.

-How do I sync my Outlook calendar data with a Gantt chart?
+How do I import my Outlook calendar data into a Gantt chart?

 This process is super easy and can be completed in 5 steps.
-It starts with you first syncing your Ganttic planner with your Outlook Calendar.
+It starts with you first allowing your Ganttic planner to sync with your Outlook Calendar.

 With it, event titles, times and dates are synchronized and any new event will appear automatically in Ganttic when you create it in Outlook Calendar.
 Similarly, a new task will appear automatically in Outlook Calendar when you create it in Ganttic.
 The same goes for all changes made in events’ titles, times and dates.